Outis09/Outis09/README.md

 - 👋 Hi, I’m @Outis09
-- 👀 I’m interested in data analysis
+- 👀 I’m interested in data analysis :bar_chart: and data science
 - 🌱 I’m currently learning SQL and Python
 - 💞️ I’m looking to collaborate on data analysis projects
 - 📫 How to reach me ayersamuel07@gmail.com